- Date of Birth16 Mar 1993

 With in-house jewellers and goldsmiths bespoke jewellery is made on the premises resulting in winning the National Assoctaion of Jewellers Workshop of the year award last year.

 Visit the website: www.lumbers.co.uk

 A Tigers academy graduate, fly-half George Ford made 40 first-team appearances up to the age of 20 between 2009-13 and returned to the club as an established England international for the start of the 2017/18 season.

 The youngest player in a professional match and the youngest member of the England Under-20s squad which reached the World Juniors Final in 2011, Ford was a high achiever from a young age.

-He played for England Under-18s as a 15-year-old and captained the team in 2009/10 before moving up to the Under-20s where he started every game in a Six Nations Grand Slam, contributing 76 points, and then helped England to the World Juniors Final in Italy in the summer of 2011.
+He played for England Under-18s as a 15-year-old and captained the team in 2009/10 before moving up to the Under-20s where he started every game in a Six Nations Grand Slam, contributed 76 points and then helped England to the World Juniors Final in Italy in the summer of 2011.
 Along the way he was named World Junior Player of the Year.

 George captained England Under-20s in 2011/12 before joining the Saxons squad in preparation for the 2012/13 campaign.

-George played in Premier Rugby ‘A’ League Final wins for Tigers in 2010 and 2011, then returned from the World Juniors to start the 2011/12 Premiership season.
+George played in Premier Rugby ‘A’ League Final wins in 2010 and 2011, then returned from the World Juniors to start the 2011/12 Premiership season.
 He ended his breakthrough campaign with a starting role in the Premiership semi-final and final in 2012 as well as playing in semi-final and final of the Anglo-Welsh Cup.